Microsoft Excel

 The output area of a dynamic array formula is called the spill range.
 The spill range is identified by a rectangle around the output area when at least one of the cells is selected.

-Similar to pre-Dynamic Excel CSE formulas, only the first cell in the spill area is editable.
+Similar to pre-dynamic Excel CSE formulas, only the first cell in the spill area is editable.
 Formulas in the other cells appear grayed out and cannot be modified.
 Any attempt to modify “ghosted” cells within the spill range will destroy the range and will result in a #SPILL! error.

 Excel dynamic arrays - spill behavior